 Through the Every Adolescent Empowered and Resilient Project, or EAGER, the IRC and our partners are providing education to girls aged 13-17 who never attended school or have dropped out.
 We have supported over 27,000 of these girls in Sierra Leone since launching the project in 2020 in collaboration with the researchers and planners of the IRC’s Airbel Impact Lab.

 EAGER also brings caregivers and community leaders together to discuss ways they can support adolescent girls.
-The programme maximises its reach through a weekly radio programme that focuses on issues impacting young girls in Sierra Leone.
+The program maximizes its reach through a weekly radio program that focuses on issues impacting young girls in Sierra Leone.

 Rising to meet the needs of refugees in the U.K.

-The IRC has a long history of helping resettle refugees in the United States, developing highly effective programmes to support the integration and wellbeing of refugees in their new homes.
-For example, 84% of refugees enrolled in IRC employment programmes in the U.S. become economically sufficient within 180 days.
+The IRC has a long history of helping resettle refugees in the United States, developing highly effective programs to support the integration and wellbeing of refugees in their new homes.
+For example, 84 percent of refugees enrolled in IRC employment programs in the U.S. become economically sufficient within 180 days.

 We are now using our expertise to support refugees resettling in the United Kingdom.

-In early 2021 we launched the Resettlement & Integration in Southeast England programme, or RISE, to help resettled refugees in the U.K. gain the knowledge and confidence to thrive in their new communities.
-The RISE programme provides training to newly arrived refugees that helps them navigate local services and understand the culture around them.
+In early 2021 we launched the Resettlement & Integration in Southeast England program, or RISE, to help resettled refugees in the U.K. gain the knowledge and confidence to thrive in their new communities.
+The RISE program provides training to newly arrived refugees that helps them navigate local services and understand the culture around them.

 In addition to the RISE program, the IRC provides employment assistance to refugees who are resettling in the U.K. We also train teachers who work in schools that have welcomed refugee students from Afghanistan and Ukraine to support the integration of these young newcomers.

-The IRC is proud to be a leader in building innovative programmes to deliver humanitarian aid across the world.
+The IRC is proud to be a leader in building innovative programs to deliver humanitarian aid across the world.
 To find out more about our mission and work, read our annual report.

 *Last names omitted for privacy